Further portfolio diversification

 Progressive dividend from investment in environmental infrastructure assets

 JLEN aims to provide its shareholders with a sustainable, progressive dividend, paid quarterly, and to preserve the capital value of its portfolio.
 It invests in a diversified portfolio of environmental infrastructure projects generating predictable, wholly or partially index-linked cash flows.
 Investment in environmental infrastructure projects is supported by a global commitment to support low-carbon electricity targets.

 Many NAV drivers appear supportive

 Our last note on JLEN was published on 29 March 2022, shortly after the outbreak of the war in Ukraine.
-Since then, UK power prices have soared past previous highs, driven largely by record natural gas prices.
-Gas-powered plants tend to be fired up to balance the national grid when there is a shortage of supply (including when the supply of renewable energy dips).
-Because of the way that the UK power market is structured currently, that means that gas prices have a big influence on UK power prices.
+Since then, UK power prices have soared past previous highs, which is generally accepted to be driven largely by record natural gas prices.

 JLEN has fixed prices for the majority of its output.
 At 31 March 2022, the portfolio had price fixes secured over 77% for the Summer 2022 and 74% for Winter 2022 seasons.
 In the statement that accompanied the publication of its end-June NAV, JLEN said that new price fixes achieved since 31 March 2022 had contributed 1.2p to its NAV uplift over the quarter.
 In addition, uplifts in seasonal forward pricing added 1.5p, and revisions to long-term energy price forecasts provided by independent third-party consultants added a further 5.8p.